 It went wrong from the start by my agreeing to put on Toy Story 2.
 The Husband is discussing digits in the Big Smoke all week with other geeky types so I am doing my single mother bit (and I’ve written before about my unending respect for single mothers!).
 The kids, sensing that I have all the strength and cunning of a wounded gazelle might, I suspect, have been taking liberties.
 This does absolutely nothing to assuage my guilt.

-Instead of, sensibly, getting them dressed and fed before switching on anything electrical or battery powered, mornings here are decidedly slow burn starting with Channel 5's Milkshake or CBeebies with a frantic, last minute, and generally bad tempered rush as I drag the kids protesting to the bathroom.
+Instead of, sensibly, getting them dressed and fed before switching on anything electrical or battery powered, mornings here are decidedly slow burn starting with Channel 5’s Milkshake or CBeebies and ending with a frantic, last minute, and generally bad-tempered rush as I drag the kids protesting to the bathroom.

 This last stage of the process involves my constant haranguing, nagging and pleading viz “how long does it take to put a SOCK on?
 You’re nearly SIX YEARS OLD” or “yes I know Woody has lost his hat but you don’t need it now you are going to school, DON’T YOU DARE SLAM THAT…..(bang) DOOR!!!”.

 The current ratio of putting items of school uniform on is approximately 1 item to 2 dances and 3 songs at which point my voice starts to resemble machine gun fire “PUT.
 YOUR.
 SCHOOL.
 UNIFORM.
 ON.
 NOW, WE ARE.
 GOING.
 TO.
 BE.
 LATE AGAIN!!!”.